uvdsl/solid-authorization-app/README.md

 ### Example Flow

 The app greets you with your access request inbox where you can inspect, accept or decline access requests.
-We assume that your WebID profile links to an `ldn:inbox` which we expect access requests to be posted to.
+We assume that your WebID profile links to an `ldp:inbox` which we expect access requests to be posted to.
 If your profile does not have such a link, you need to add it yourself at the moment.
 ![inbox](img/inbox.png)
 ![inbox details](img/inbox-details.png)